Makoto Fujimura: Paintings

-In November 2009, Fujimura's works were coupled with works of Georges Rouault at Dillon Gallery.
-Fujimura created several new works in homage to the 20th-century master, the catalyst of the "Sacred Arts Movement" in Paris that influenced Picasso, Matisse and other modernist artists.
-Fujimura wrote an essay for the show that was included in a short book that was produced to accompany the show called "Soliloquies" (Square Halo Books, 2009).
-His "Twin Rivers of Tamagawa" (Collection of Tokyo University of Art Museum) was included in the recent Panasonic Museum exhibit "Rouault and Japan".

-Crossway Publishing commissioned Fujimura in 2009 for The Four Holy Gospels project to commemorate the 400th anniversary of the publishing of the King James Bible.
-It was the first time that a single artist has been commissioned to illuminate the four Gospels in nearly five hundred years.
-The Gospels were on exhibition at the Museum of Biblical Art in Manhattan in 2011, and are on display in Takashimaya, Nihonbashi, Tokyo, until December, 2011.
+In 2009, Crossway Publishing commissioned Fujimura for The Four Holy Gospels project to commemorate the 400th anniversary of the publishing of the King James Bible.
+It was the first time that a single artist had been commissioned to illuminate the four Gospels in nearly five hundred years.
 The Four Holy Gospels consist of five major frontispieces, 89 chapter heading letters and over 140 pages of hand illumined pages, all done in traditional Nihonga.
-The Four Holy Gospels original art will be featured in "Four Holy Gospels Chapel" at the Museum of the Bible in Washington, DC.
+The Gospels were on exhibition at the Museum of Biblical Art in Manhattan, and were on display in Takashimaya, Nihonbashi, Tokyo in 2011.
+The Four Holy Gospels original art were exhibited in "Four Holy Gospels Chapel" at the Museum of the Bible in Washington, D.C. in 2018.

-Published writings
+Writing, appearances and speeches

-He is also an author of several books including Refractions: A Journey of Faith, Art and Culture (NavPress, 2009) and Culture Care (Fujimura Institute, 2014).
+Fujimura is an author of several books including Art+Faith: A Theology of Making (Yale U. Press, 2021), Refractions: A Journey of Faith, Art and Culture (NavPress, 2009), and Culture Care (IVPress, 2020).
 In 2016, Fujimura released Silence and Beauty: Hidden Faith Born of Suffering (IVPress), an autobiographical journey into Shūsaku Endō's Silence.

-His recent book Art+Faith: A Theology of Making (Yale U. Press, 2021) was released on January 5, 2021.
+His public speaking has made the artist notable outside of artistic circles.
+Fujimura has given at least five Commencement Addresses, including Judson University address "Kintsugi Generation".
+His 2011 Commencement Address at Belhaven University has been selected by NPR as one of the "Top 200 Commencement Addresses Ever", and in 2021 by CNN as one of 16 top addresses, "From Obama to Steve Jobs: The greatest commencement speeches of all time".
+He also appeared at the inaugural Alliance for Responsible Citizenship in London in late 2023, speaking on kintsugi, abstract art, and his cultural vision for the world.

+Fujimura was featured in PBS's American Masters episode "Rothko: Pictures Must Be Miraculous" (2019) as the only living artist commenting on Mark Rothko's paintings.
+In 2023, upon request by Christopher Rothko, Fujimura wrote the afterword for republication of The Artist's Reality: Philosophies of Art (Yale U. Press, 2023), a collection of writings by Mark Rothko.